Top Tips for Nurses to Practice Self-Care Amidst a Busy Schedule

 Staying hydrated and eating balanced meals can have an immediate positive impact on a nurse’s well-being and energy levels.
 It’s easy to get caught up in back-to-back tasks.
 However, you need to remind yourself to drink enough water in order to avoid fatigue and maintain focus.
 How can you do that?
 Keep a water bottle within reach and set reminders on your phone.
 It’s that simple!

 Other than remembering to drink plenty of water during your shifts, it is important to consume meals that are rich in nutrients, such as lean proteins or fresh fruits and veggies.
 Preparing meals and snacks ahead of time can make it easier to eat healthily, even during the busiest days.
-Quick, nutrient-dense snacks like nuts, yogurt, and fresh fruit provide lasting energy and keep hunger at bay.
+Quick, nutrient-dense snacks like nuts, yogurt, and fresh fruit provide lasting energy and keep hunger at bay, supporting both your overall health and oral hygiene—a point often emphasized by an Avon Lake OH dentist.

 5. Schedule Regular Physical Activity